 A naturopath is a natural health practitioner who specialises in nutritional therapy, osteopathy, homeopathy, acupuncture, or herbal medicine.
-As a naturopath, you'll use an approach to healthcare which blends modern scientific knowledge with traditional, natural forms of treatment.
+As a naturopath, you'll use an approach to healthcare that blends modern scientific knowledge with traditional, natural forms of treatment.

 Naturopaths can gain expertise in a range of safe and effective natural practices.
 You'll use hydrotherapy, fasting, exercise, massage, reflexology, lifestyle counselling, spiritual healing and more, depending on your qualifications.

 Naturopathy is an overarching approach in complementary medicine.
-A nutritional therapist, osteopath, homeopath, or herbalist will chose to train and work with clients/patients using naturopathic principles and treatments.
+A nutritional therapist, osteopath, homeopath, or herbalist will chose to train and work with clients using naturopathic principles and treatments.
 Medically trained professionals, such as doctors and dentists, may also chose specialise in naturopathic practise.

 As a naturopath, you'll need to:

 - carry out initial consultations to gain a detailed account of the person's condition, medical history, diet and lifestyle, and any treatments they take